The Ultimate Guide to Learning Backend Development 2023.

 I have a list of things you should learn in Databases already here, but I will just list out a few important ones.

-- ORMs (Object Relational Mappings): These are sets of classes that automates the transfer of data stored in relational databases.
+ORMs (Object Relational Mappings): These are sets of classes that automate the transfer of data stored in relational databases.
 You may have already learned this when working with frameworks as different frameworks have different ORMs.

 I will suggest you start to learn MYSQL then PostgreDB for relational databases and MongoDB for NoSql.